rherranzg/Hermes/README.md

 ## Global Idea

 The main idea of this project is to be able to do administrator and repetitive tasks in your entire infrestructure via tags.
-With this Lambda function you could, for example, shut down your development environment at 6PM on weekdays, writing a tag named "stopTime" on every instance involved with the value "0 18 * * 1-5".
+With this Lambda function you could, for example, shut down your development environment at 6PM on weekdays, writing a tag named "stopTime" with the value "0 18 * * 1-5" on every instance involved.

 This project is its very early days, there are a lot of work to do yet :)